yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/TRAINING_WALKTHROUGH.md

 # Training Walkthrough (Base · TCN · Blender)

-_Last updated: 2025-11-10 04:13 UTC_
+_Last updated: 2025-11-13 04:43 UTC_

-> Update 2025-11-10: Walkthrough steps now reference the release/20251030 bundle, scheduler-driven inference lane, and trading dry-run rehearsal loop committed this week.
+> Update 2025-11-13: Added the multi-symbol sanitizer workflow, symbol-aware gate generator, and the new parity helpers (`export_feature_slice.py`, `compare_feature_stats.py`) so every retrain shares the exact caps the scheduler/trading loop now enforces.

 This guide walks through the refreshed modeling stack: relaxed-gate retrains for the horizon-120 XGBoost baseline, the Calmon TCN suite, and the elastic-net blender that now clears 5 bps costs with RSS enrichment.